SeedTactics/fms-insight/docs/client-station-monitor.md

 The top toolbar on the right allows an operator name to be entered and this operator name will be attached to the created inspection completed log entry.

-The server has a
-[configuration value](server-config.md) called "Workorder Assignment" that determines where workorders are assigned.
-If the configuration value is set to "AssignWorkorderAtWash", the dialog will contain a button allowing the workorder to be assigned.

 Finally, an attached barcode scanner can also be used to open the material dialog.
 This allows viewing details and marking as inspected or uninspected any part by scanned serial.

 ## All Material